syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/10.get-quota-info/docs.en.md

 ### Known limitations

 !!
-Due to implementation issues, the API is currently limited to return data about the default project.
+Due to implementation issues, the API is currently limited to return data about the default project of a user.
+Queries about other accessible projects will fail.

-Until we are able to fix this issue, we provide our customers with multiple openstack projects with additional credentials for each project.
+Until we are able to fix this issue, we provide our customers having multiple openstack projects with additional credentials for each project.

 ### API versions